Tribal prevention and wellness programs

 The Division of Behavioral Health and Recovery (DBHR) administers state and federal funding to provide training and support to all 29 Federally Recognized tribes in Washington for implementing evidence-based, innovative, culturally appropriate and relevant programs to prevent adolescent use of alcohol, marijuana, and other drugs.

-Tribes enter into contractual agreements with DBHR to provide prevention programs that honor tribes' inherent right to design and operate culturally-relevant and appropriate programs on behalf of the population served.
+Tribes enters into agreements known as the Indian Nation Agreements with HCA’s Office of Tribal Affairs (OTA) to provide prevention programs that honor tribes' inherent right to design and operate culturally-relevant and appropriate programs on behalf of the population served.

 Supported by government-to-government agreements, tribal prevention programs and strategies seek to change beliefs, attitudes, and behaviors in order to delay initiation and reduce use of alcohol, tobacco (other than for sacred practices or traditional ceremonies), marijuana, and other drugs.
 Programs are intended to increase protective factors of community connectedness and positive social bonding through cultural practices with a focus on positive Native American values.